Assertion-Based Optimization of Quantum Programs: Formalization and Generalization

+Removing $U$ from $\mathcal C$ does thus not affect $\ket\psi$ and, in particular, the final outcome of running $\mathcal P$ will not change by performing this optimization.
+Furthermore, our methodology will not modify the circuit if \eqref{eq:AimplA'} does not hold. \end{proof}

-\section{Formalization and generalization}
+\section{Formalization and Generalization}

-In this section, we formalize the deduction rules necessary to carry out all optimization examples mentioned thus far before introducing a generalization which is strictly more powerful.
+In this section, we formalize the pre- and postconditions that are necessary to handle all examples in this paper, including the practical examples that will be introduced in the next section.
+Furthermore, we introduce a generalization of our methodology that is strictly more powerful.

-\subsection{Formalization of our basic methodology}
+\subsection{Formalization of our Basic Methodology}

-In order to formalize the basics of our methodology, we first define the Hoare triples of the quantum subroutines that are required for our examples.
+In order to formalize the basics of our methodology, we first define the pre- and postconditions of the quantum subroutines that are required for our examples in Table~\ref{tbl:prepost}, where $X(q)$ denotes application of a Pauli-X~\cite{barenco1995elementary} gate to qubit $q$.

-where $X(q)$ denotes application of a Pauli-X~\cite{barenco1995elementary} gate to qubit $q$.
-From the pre- and postconditions of the Swap operation, it is also apparent that a Swap is trivial if $q_i==q_j$; a fact that we already used in our examples.
+From the pre- and postconditions of the Swap operation, it is also apparent that a Swap is trivial if $q_i==q_j$; a fact that we already used in Example~\ref{ex:bell}.

-In addition to the Hoare triples above, we require a formal description of the control modifier, which turns a given quantum subroutine $U$ into its controlled version $U^c$, where $c$ refers to the control qubit.
-The corresponding Hoare triple is
+In addition to the pre- and postconditions above, we require a formal description of the control modifier, which turns a given quantum subroutine $U$ into its controlled version $U^c$, where $c$ refers to the control qubit.
+The postcondition corresponding to